drazicmartin/cheat-sheet/hacking/network.md

 ## WIFI Sniffing

 `aerodump-ng` is a packet sniffer
+ - Must have a wifi key in wireless `monitor mode`
  - Use to capture packets within range
  - Display detailed info about networks
  - part of `aircrak-ng` suit